NikosKaloritis/Journey-Overview/README.md

 # My Journey

 Hello!
 I'm Nikos Kaloritis, and this is a snapshot of my journey.
-With a B.Sc in Computer Science in hand, I'm like a language-agnostic explorer, delving into the diverse world of programming and beyond.
-I'm passionate about exploring new realms of knowledge, from computer graphics and mathematics to the endless possibilities of learning.
+With a B.Sc in Computer Science in hand, and a language-agnostic approach, I'm always exploring new realms of knowledge, from computer graphics and mathematics to the endless possibilities of science and art.

 My hobbies ➽ playing musical instruments, solving puzzles and stargazing!

-In my free time, I'm immersed in developing my Vulkan game engine in modern C++, exploring the intricacies of ray tracing, WebGL (Three.js), and foundational mathematics.
+In my free time, I'm immersed in developing my Vulkan game engine in modern C++, exploring ray tracing, build an Arduino-based CPU and looking deeper into pure and applied mathematics, audio programming with JUCE, among others.

-Additionally, I'm engaged in constructing an Arduino-based CPU.
+I try to keep up with updating my repos and keeping them in good condition as much as i can! :>

 -----